Electr0Gunner/FNF-H-Engine/README.md

 [^1]: V0.2.8, the one we all know
 [^2]: If working with a team or open-sourcing your mod here on GitHub, do it

-# Friday Night Funkin H-Engine
+# Friday Night Funkin': H-Engine
-A engine based on the Legacy FNF[^1] that adds modding features meant to ease modding.
+A WIP Engine based on Legacy FNF[^1] that adds modding features meant to ease modding.

 > [!NOTE]
-> - This engine is still in development and more features will be added with time.
+> - As said, the engine is a WIP, so remember; more features will be added as time goes on.
 > - At the moment, some features and stages are missing.
 Eventually they'll get ported

-# Credits / shoutouts
+# Credits / Shoutouts
 - [Electr0](https://twitter.com/Electr0Gunner) - Owner of the Engine, Programmer
 - [BerGP](https://github.com/BernardoGP4504) - Programmer
 - [504Brandon](https://github.com/504brandon) - Programmer